puppetlabs/puppetserver/documentation/restarting.markdown

     systemctl reload puppetserver

 > **Note:** If you're using Puppet Enterprise (PE), you can reload the server by running `service pe-puppetserver reload`, or by using the console or Hiera.
-For more information, see [Configuring and tuning Puppet Server (https://puppet.com/docs/pe/2019.2/config_puppetserver.html#configuring_and_tuning_puppet_server).
+For more information, see [Configuring and tuning Puppet Server](https://puppet.com/docs/pe/2019.2/config_puppetserver.html#configuring_and_tuning_puppet_server).

 ## Restarting Puppet Server to pick up changes